facebookresearch/stopes/website/docs/stopes/cache.md

 All this was done automatically.
 The person launching the pipeline doesn't have to micromanage what has already succeeded and what needs to be started when.

+Each module can specify the `get_config_for_cache` function in order to customize the keys that should be ignored or taken into account for the cache.